 - Bad response time: Response time refers to the time within which the application or the product starts interacting with you by generating outputs.
 The longer the response time, the poorer the performance.

 - Bottlenecks: Bottlenecks refer to the system faults, obstructions, and glitches that cause any hindrance in the working of the system.

-What is the Process of Performance Testing?
+Process of Performance Testing?

 The process of performance testing is as follows

 Under this step, the physical environment under which testing will be conducted is set up.
 These include network configurations, software, and hardware requirements.
 You can conduct performance testing across different types of environments depending upon the availability and requirement.
 These may include:

 - A setup similar to the production system with a lesser number of servers with fewer specifications